 Welcome to the Summer Youth and Precollege Programs in the Arts

 For more than 40 years, these programs have been much more than camps.
-Summer students from grades 4-12 learn new skills in a rich environment full of exciting beginnings, new friends and achievements, growth and independence.
-They are immersed in a variety of exciting and enriching learning opportunities, such as songwriting, acting, architecture, visual arts, creative writing, filmmaking, video game and app creation, voice, journalism, and STEM programs.
+Summer students from grades 3-12 learn new skills in a rich environment full of new skills, new friends and achievements, growth and independence.
+They are immersed in a variety of exciting and enriching learning opportunities, such as songwriting, acting, architecture, visual arts, creative writing, filmmaking, video game and app creation, voice, and journalism programs.

 Students study with accomplished artists and experienced educators who are assisted by teacher’s assistants (TAs)—undergraduates most often majoring in the program’s discipline—in programs where the student-to-staff ratio is no more than 10:1.
 Students are inspired by our scenic 500-acre campus and are able to experience Purchase College while enjoying an outstanding education in their areas of interest and working with other students who share a passion for the arts.
 Each program concludes with a performance, exhibit, reading, film screening, symposium, or other culminating event for families and friends to showcase the skills that they have learned.

-• Students who have completed eighth grade may choose between youth and/or the precollege programs—except for the Visual Arts Institute, for which students must have completed ninth grade.
+- Students who have completed eighth grade may choose between youth and the precollege programs—except for the Visual Arts Institute, for which students must have completed ninth grade.

-• Early drop-off and extended-day 1 (for boot camps only), 2, 4, and 6-week options are also available.
+- Early drop-off and extended-day 3 day (for eSports Apprentice–YouTube© Streamers and Gamers only), 1 (for one week programs only), 2, 4, and 6-week options are also available.

 - PepsiCo employees enjoy the 10% discount with proper identification.